-Part-time graduate students meet the same program requirements as full-time students but on a modified course schedule developed in consultation with the Director of Graduate Studies.
-Once PhD students hold their colloquium, they are subject to the same schedule as full-time students.
+Part-time graduate students meet the same program requirements as full-time students but on a modified course schedule developed in consultation with the Director of Graduate Studies and their advisor.
+Part-time MA students have six years to complete their degrees.
+Once part-time PhD students hold their colloquium for the PhD qualifying exam, they are subject to the same seven year time-to-degree schedule as full-time students.